How Many Schools Should I Apply To?

 Higher Educational Consultants Association (HECA)

-It's not the number of schools you apply to that is important.
-It's the thought and care put into each application.
-If you are applying to some very exclusive, competitive programs at colleges, you may need to apply to up to 30 colleges.
-If your best friend knows exactly where he wants to go, and knows he can get in, he might apply to one college.
-The more you search, ponder, and apply based on your needs as a student, the fewer colleges you will need to apply to.
-And don't forget, applications, test score reports, and other things connected to college applications cost money.
+It's not the number of schools you apply to that is important; it's the thought and care put into each application.
+If you're applying to some very exclusive, competitive programs at colleges, you may need to apply to up to 30 schools.
+If your best friend knows exactly where he wants to go and knows for certain he can get in, he might apply to one college.
+The more you search, ponder, and apply based on your needs as a student, the fewer colleges you'll need to apply to.
+And don't forget, applications, test score reports, and other things connected to college applications cost money!

 Director of College Counseling

 Collegewise of Millburn